 In the Midst of a Pandemic

-At the time of this writing, we are in the midst of a coronavirus disease 2019 (COVID-19) pandemic.
+At the time of this writing, we are in the midst of a second wave of the coronavirus disease 2019 (COVID-19) pandemic.
 Our health care providers and our leaders are reminding us that the best way to survive this wave of infection is to avoid catching it in the first place.
 The most promising way to slow the spread of the virus is to protect others from infection.
 Business can no longer be “business as usual” for now.
-We must all pay greater attention to personal hygiene and social distancing.
+We must all pay greater attention to personal hygiene, masking and social distancing.

 Protecting Older Adults from COVID-19

 As we endeavor to protect our population, we have to pay special attention to the safety of our older adults with Alzheimer’s disease (AD) and related dementias.
+In the United States, residents of long-term care facilities have constituted the majority of COVID-19 deaths.
+Many of these COVID-19 victims have suffered from dementia.
 Dementia is not in itself a cause of infection, but it increases the risk of getting infected, for spreading infection, and for having a more serious disease outcome.

 Cognitive Impairment Increases Risk of COVID-19

 Cognitive impairment gets in the way of self-protection because a vulnerable person may not understand the risk of disease or remember to be as careful as necessary.
 This makes a person with dementia an easier target for coronavirus infection.